datasciencecampus/laika/README.md

-# Skywalker
+# Laika

-> Experiments with satellite image data.
+> Notes and experiments with satellite image data.

 ## Synopsis

-The goal of *project skywalker* is to research potential sources of satellite image data and to implement various algorithms for satellite image classification, object detection and segmentation.
+The goal of this repo is to research potential sources of satellite image data and to implement various algorithms for satellite image **segmentation**.

-Skywalker is a precursor for a production ready, *end-to-end* satellite image processing framework and also is intended to serve as a protyping environment for testing recent and future developments.

-**Note that this project is intended to form a starting point for future research**

 ## Table of contents